ZhimingZhou/zhimingzhou.github.io/index.md

 ## Biography

-Zhiming is an assistant professor at the Department of Computer Science, [Shanghai University of Finance and Economics](http://english.sufe.edu.cn/).
-Zhiming obtained his Ph.D. in Computer Science from [Shanghai Jiao Tong University](http://en.sjtu.edu.cn/) in 2020.
+Zhiming is currently an assistant professor at the Department of Computer Science, [Shanghai University of Finance and Economics](http://english.sufe.edu.cn/).
+He obtained his Ph.D. in Computer Science from [Shanghai Jiao Tong University](http://en.sjtu.edu.cn/) in 2020.
 He received his B.S. degree in Computer Science from the [ACM Class](https://acm.sjtu.edu.cn/home) at Shanghai Jiao Tong University in 2014.

 Zhiming’s research in his Ph.D. stage was mainly focused on generative adversarial networks (GANs).
 He also worked on first-order optimization, optimal transport, and other related problems.
-Zhiming worked on computer graphics in the early years of his Ph.D.
+He worked on computer graphics in the early years of his Ph.D.
 (2014-2016), focused on surface reflectance acquisition.

 Zhiming has a broad interest in machine learning and deep learning, and he prefers fundamental and theoretical research.
 Currently, he holds a special interest in the optimization and generalization of deep neural networks and GANs.
-As a long-term goal, Zhiming would like to contribute to the foundation of artificial intelligence and artificial general intelligence.
+As a long-term goal, he would like to contribute to the foundation of artificial intelligence and artificial general intelligence.

 ## Documents & Links